Locietta/xanmod-kernel-WSL2/README.md

 Cutting edge [XanMod](https://github.com/xanmod/linux) kernel  patched with [dxgkrnl](https://lore.kernel.org/lkml/719fe06b7cbe9ac12fa4a729e810e3383ab421c1.1646163378.git.iourit@linux.microsoft.com/) support for **WSL2**, compiled by [clang](https://clang.llvm.org/) with ThinLTO enabled.

-The kernel is automatically built and released by GitHub Action.
-Latest stable source is fetched everyday from upstream, and the clang compiler is obtained from [Arch Linux](https://archlinux.org/).
+The kernel is automatically built and released by **GitHub Action**.
+Latest source is fetched everyday from upstream, and the clang compiler is obtained from [Arch Linux](https://archlinux.org/).

 ## Usage